Planning in your 40s

 With 20 years of work behind you and another 20 (at least) ahead of you, now is the time to prepare for the second half of your career and for retirement afterwards.
-If you’re fortunate have a disposable income, be sure to invest a portion of it securely in order to maximize the potential retirement benefit.
+If you’re fortunate to have a disposable income, try not to dispose of it all.
+You may want to consider an retirement plan to boost your retirement savings.
 Remember, you’re far more likely to need that discretionary income in your later years.

-To help you secure both your own and your family’s financial futures, here are six targeted initiatives to consider:
+To help you secure both your own and your family’s financial futures, here are six targeted initiatives to consider during your 40s if not sooner:

 - Create a master plan: Figure out when you want to retire, how much you want to earn each year and create a realistic map to reach your goals.